 Reform has been repeatedly discussed since the scheme was introduced in 1997, but nothing has been done for fear of upsetting better-off voters.
 The system should be changed as a matter of urgency to target the full amount on those most in need and channel the money directly into paying for warmth, hot water and hot food in the dark, cold days of winter.

 Tolerance and Personal Autonomy

 The Radical Party is strongly committed to equal rights on grounds of gender, ethnicity and sexual orientation and welcomes the progress made, after a long struggle, through legislation permitting people of the same gender to marry.
 But women, members of ethnic minority communities, supporters of minority religions, immigrants and LGBT people continue to face widespread discrimination.
 They also face an enhanced risk of threats and violence, which appear to have increased as a result of rising nationalism associated with Brexit.

 An end to discrimination

 The problem of addressing discrimination is no longer primarily one of inadequate legislation.
 Rather, it is a matter of empowerment and education, of challenging deep-rooted prejudice and fears, and of ensuring that the existing law is enforced and that offenders are apprehended and do not re-offend.
-Discrimination is complex and multi-facetted problem. which demands a holistic response.
-The roots of the problem must be explored in a rigorous way and responses developed which can evolve to meet changing circumstances, expectations and understanding.
+Discrimination is a complex and multi-facetted problem. which demands a holistic response.
+The roots of the problem must be explored in a rigorous way and responses developed which can evolve to meet changing circumstances, expectations and knowledge.
 The Party understands that there is no single simple solution and will follow the evidence and listen to the views of experts and representative organisations in the areas concerned.

 The right to a private life